AJ8GH/aok/y-24/src/main/resources/d15/README.md

 The sum of these boxes' GPS coordinates is *9021*.

 Predict the motion of the robot and boxes in this new, scaled-up warehouse. *What is the sum of all boxes' final GPS coordinates?*

+Your puzzle answer was `1550677`.

+Both parts of this puzzle are complete!
+They provide two gold stars: ⭐ ⭐